shaik1002/biggitlabbomb/doc/user/group/value_stream_analytics/index.md

 Value stream analytics measures each stage from its start event to its end event.
 Only items that have reached their end event are included in the stage time calculation.

-By default, blocked issues are not included in the lifecycle overview.
+By default, blocked issues are not included in the life cycle overview.
 However, you can use custom labels (for example `workflow::blocked`) to track them.

 You can customize stages in value stream analytics based on pre-defined events.